 - Preheat oven to 425F degrees.
 Line baking sheet with parchment paper or silicone baking mat.
 Set aside.

 - Dissolve yeast in warm water.
 Stir with a spoon until fairly mixed, about 1 minute.
 Some clusters of yeast will remain.
 Add salt and sugar; stir until fairly combined.
-Slowly add flour, 1 cup at a time.
+Slowly add 3 cups of flour, 1 cup at a time.
 Mix with a wooden spoon until dough is thick.
-Continue to add more flour until dough is no longer sticky.
+Add 3/4 cup more flour until the dough is no longer sticky.
+If it is still sticky, add up to 1/2 cup more.
 Poke the dough with your finger - if it bounces back, it is ready to knead.

 - Roll the dough into a rope with an even diameter.
 My ropes were twenty inches long.
 This measurement will depend how large you want the pretzels.
 Once you have your long rope, take the ends and draw them together so the dough forms a circle.
 Twist the ends, then bring them towards yourself and press them down into a pretzel shape.
 See above for link to visual instructions.